 Subpart C. Administrative Withdrawals

-The College reserves the right to administratively withdraw students for non-attendance.
+The College reserves the right to administratively withdraw students for non-attendance or for non-payment of tuition and fees.
 There will be no reduction in tuition and fees.

 Subpart D. Withdrawals and Return of Financial Aid Funds